 - Large and takes up a lot of room in the bed

-- If you are tall, the Standard size may not be long enough.
+- If the individual is tall, the Standard size may not be long enough.
 I’d suggest going with the King size over the Standard for more length

 - The “legs” on the pillow are not contoured and can move or slip out overnight